maximgorbachiov/CostManager/CostManager.CategoryService/readme.md

 In Future:
-    1) Add .http environments to test different azure function stagings
+    1) Separate .http tests to another project

 Using:
     1) For local run preferable way is running application through the Rider: